civol/HDLRuby/README.md

 #### Implicit conversions
 <a name="implicit"></a>

-When there is no ambiguity with bit vector types of same endianness, HDLRuby will automatically insert conversion operators when two types are not compatible with one another.
+When there is no ambiguity, HDLRuby will automatically insert conversion operators when two types are not compatible with one another.
 The cases where such implicit conversions are applied are summarized in the following tables where:

  - `operator` is the operator in use
  - `result width` is the width of the result's type